microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

     the process boundaries.

-* **Data transport and remote procedure calls:** The communication between client and server is always synchronous, so blocking: You define endpoints in the server-process, which the client calls.
+* **Data transport and remote procedure calls:** The communication between client and server is always synchronous, in other word, blocking.
+You define endpoints in the server-process, which the client calls.
 The client waits, until the server has finished processing those remote procedure calls.
-Basically, each endpoint needs three dedicated classes: A *Request* class, defined in the Protocol project (see below), which transports necessary data to the DesignToolsServer.
-A *Response* class, which transports result data back to the client process – also defined in the Protocol project.
-And lastly a *Handler* class, which is the server-side remote-procedure to call, if you will.
+    Basically, each endpoint needs three dedicated classes:

+  * A *Request* class, defined in the Protocol project (see below), which transports necessary data to the DesignToolsServer.
+  * A *Response* class, which transports result data back to the client process – also defined in the Protocol project.
+  * A *Handler* class, which is the server-side remote-procedure to call, if you will.

 In this template, two endpoints are already predefined:
-    `CreateCustomTypeEditorVM` creates the server-side view model, whose instance is then hosted as a proxy-object in the client-side view model, so the communication and data exchange can be simplified over those two instances.
-And then there is also the `TypeEditorOKClick` endpoint: This method is called when the user clicked the OK button of the type editor during design time to indicate that they changed the value passed by the property browser.
+`CreateCustomTypeEditorVM` creates the server-side view model, whose instance is then hosted as a proxy-object in the client-side view model.
+The communication and data exchange can be simplified over those two instances.
+And then there is also the `TypeEditorOKClick` endpoint: This method is called when the user clicked the OK button of the Type Editor during design time to indicate that they changed the value passed by the property browser.
 Since the custom property type only exists in the DesignToolsServer, the client can only pass over the individual data fragments from what the user entered in the dialog to the server process.
 But it is the server which then creates the actual instance of the value of what it got passed from the client.
 And it eventually assigns that value to the property of the user control.

-Now, with these important basics in mind, here is the workflow for setting a property value via a type editor in the out-of-process Designer scenario in
+Now, with these important basics in mind, here is the workflow for setting a property value via a Type Editor in the out-of-process Designer scenario in
 detail:

 * As in the classic in-process-Scenario, the user wants to set a value for a custom property.
-And again, a type editor for that property type is defined by the `EditorAttribute` (see class `CustomPropertyStore` in the template project).
+And again, a Type Editor for that property type is defined by the `EditorAttribute` (see class `CustomPropertyStore` in the template project).
 The first important difference: Since the type in question might not be available in the client process’ target framework, the type can only be defined as a string.
-Also as before, the custom type editor class is instantiated, when the user clicks on the …-Button in the property’s cell of the property browser.
-Now, here is a first exciting challenge that the modern designer faces: When the custom control lives only in the server process, and the actual type editor lives only in the client, how does the WinForms Designer finds the type editor on the client side?
+Also as before, the custom Type Editor class is instantiated, when the user clicks on the …-Button in the property’s cell of the property browser.
+Now, here is a first exciting challenge that the modern designer faces: When the custom control lives only in the server process, and the actual Type Editor lives only in the client, how does the WinForms Designer finds the Type Editor on the client side?
 This is where an important component in the client designer project comes into play: the `TypeRoutingProvider`.
 It holds a table of `TypeRoutingDefinition` objects and assigns the names of the editors to the actual types.
-That means, if you were ever to add additional type editors for other property types or controls to your control library solution, this table must be ament and maintained accordingly.
+That means, if you were ever to add additional type editors for other property types or controls to your control library solution, this table must be maintained accordingly.
 It’s best practice to use the `EditorNames`definitions in the Protocol project to that end, since it minimizes typos by providing IntelliSense support.

-* Now, yet again, the property browser calls the `EditValue` method of the type editor and passes the value of the property to set.
-But the value now is not the actual value of the property.
-It’s rather the proxy object, which points to the actual instance of the value in the server process.
-This also means, processing the value must be happening in the server-process.
-To this end, the two view model types to control the edit procedure need now to be
-  used: one on the client side (`CustomTypeEditorVMClient`), and one on the server side (`CustomTypeEditorVM`).
+* Now, as before, the property browser calls the `EditValue` method of the Type Editor and passes the value of the property to set.
+But now the value is not the actual value of the property.
+Instead, it is the proxy object, which points to the actual instance of the value in the server process.
+This also means the processing the value must in the server-process.
+To this end, the two view model types to control the edit procedure need now to be used: one on the client side (`CustomTypeEditorVMClient`), and one on the server side (`CustomTypeEditorVM`).
 The template creates both classes for you, along with the infrastructure methods to set them up.

-* The static `Create` method of the client-side view model has now all the information to create the actual client-side view model by calling the `CreateViewModelClient` method of the Designer service provider, and for that it passes the server-side proxy to the server view model.
+* The static `Create` method of the client-side view model has now all the information to create the client-side view model, and it can call the `CreateViewModelClient` method of the Designer service provider.
+To that end, it passes the server-side proxy to the server view model.

-* The type editor’s main task is to edit the value of type `CustomPropertyStore`.
+* The Type Editor’s main task is to edit the value of type `CustomPropertyStore`.
 To keep the example simple, this is just a composite type, composed of a `string`, a `DateTime`, a list of `string` elements and a custom Enum.
-As a reminder: since this type only exists server-side, the UI (being in the context of Visual Studio) cannot use this type.
+As a reminder: since this type only exists server-side, the UI (living in the context of Visual Studio) cannot use this type.
 This is where the Protocol project/assembly comes into play.
 The Protocol project defines all the transport classes, which can be used in either process.
-It is defined as a .NET standard library, so all its types can be projected and used in both .NET and .NET Framework projects equally.
-So, to solve this requirement, we mirror the `CustomPropertyStore` type with a special data class we define in the Protocol project named `CustomPropertyStoreData`.
+It is defined as a .NET standard library, so all its types can be projected and used in both .NET and .NET Framework projects.
+We mirror the `CustomPropertyStore` type with a special data class we define in the Protocol project named `CustomPropertyStoreData`, so that it becomes available on both sides.
 This type also provides the necessary methods to convert the data its hosting into the JSON format and back from it, which is needed to transport it across the process’s boundaries.
-  With that, the response class for the endpoint to create the server-side view model not only takes the proxy of the server-side view model, but also the original values of the types, the custom property type is composed of.
-And this data we now use to populate the type editor’s dialog client side.
+The response class for the endpoint to create the server-side view model not only takes the proxy of the server-side view model, but also the original values of the types which the custom property type is composed of.
+And this data we now use to populate the Type Editor’s dialog client side.

 * The user now edits the values.